 Setting expectations

-Most common challenges during a renovation
+Common challenges during a renovation

 Once you have secured all the necessary permits and a signed contract, you can begin to tackle your renovation.
 It’s important to understand that no matter how prepared you are, you may still face challenges along the way.
 Establishing open channels of communication and building a relationship with your client can help you get the job done well.

-Clients will often question the draw pay, especially when you can’t show up to do the work – this may be due to COVID or other restrictions.
+Clients will often question the draw pay, especially when work doesn’t proceed as planned.
 It’s important to explain that the draws are set up this way because you have supplies sitting in storage that your business needs to pay for.
+Here is an example of what this could look like:

 The total cost of the job is $<insert number here>.
 We need 15% before we start, and four draws over the course of <insert time period>.